nspcc-dev/neofs-s3-gw/docs/aws_s3_compat.md

 | 🟢 | ListObjectVersions | ListBucketObjectVersions |
 | 🔵 | RestoreObject      | Related to lifecycles and tiering. |

+In some cases `ListObjectVersions` may return fewer elements than `max-keys` requested.

 ## Bucket

 |    | Method               | Comments  |